aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 Default Windows AMI is now Windows Server 2022 English-Full-Base.
 You can retrieve SSM paths to other AMIs from [Parameter Store console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-finding-public-parameters.html#paramstore-discover-public-console), [AWS CloudShell](https://aws.amazon.com/cloudshell/) or [AWS CLI](https://aws.amazon.com/cli/).
 Refer to [Query for the Latest Windows AMI Using Systems Manager Parameter Store](https://aws.amazon.com/blogs/mt/query-for-the-latest-windows-ami-using-systems-manager-parameter-store/) blog for more information.

 If you provision a supported [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/accelerated-computing-instances.html#gpu-instances), you can choose to specify which graphics driver to install.
 Note that the NVIDIA GRID, NVIDIA Gaming and AMD drivers are for AWS customers only and you are bound by conditions and terms as per [Install NVIDIA drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html) and [Install AMD drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-amd-driver.html).
-For NVIDIA GPU instances, CUDA Toolkit can be downloaded and installed from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)

 Use `download-<DRIVER-TYPE>-driver.cmd` helper batch files in *C:\\Users\\Administrator\\* folder to download the latest NVIDIA GRID, NVIDIA gaming or AMD GPU drivers from AWS.
 Refer to [Prerequisites for accelerated computing instances](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-winprereq.html#setting-up-installing-graphics) for driver installation and configuration instructions.

+For NVIDIA GPU instances, CUDA® Toolkit and cuDNN can be downloaded and installed from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads) and [https://developer.nvidia.com/cudnn-downloads](https://developer.nvidia.com/cudnn-downloads) respectively.

 To update NICE DCV Server, connect via Fleet Manager Remote Desktop console using `RDPconnect` link and run `C:\Users\Administrator\update-DCV.cmd`